HalfModule_GSD

 Skill Building

 In Year 2, the program builds upon the awareness that students gain in Year 1.
 Students in Year 2 attend similar events that focus on global issues, cultures, and careers, while also taking an eCourse that supports and enhances the topics covered at the face-to-face events.
 Year 2 is about developing the skills needed to communicate across cultures, to be successful in a global career, and to find solutions to complex issues.
-The Year 2 events are frequently led by our community partners, such as Community Refugee and Immigration Services (CRIS) and the Columbus Zoo and Aquarium, who guide the students through interactive group simulations and tasks.
+The Year 2 events are frequently led by our community partners, such as Community Refugee and Immigration Services (CRIS), who guide the students through interactive group simulations and tasks.

 Year 3